Abbey Catholic Primary School

 Q3: How do the school know how much progress is being made by pupils with Special Educational Needs?

-The progress each child is making is discussed at pupil progress meetings with a member of the Senior Leadership team, the class teacher and the SENCo.
+The progress each child is making is discussed at parent-teacher consultations and pupil progress meetings.

 Q4: What extra-curricular activities can a pupil with Special Educational Needs access at school?

-All children have access to our extra-curricular activities (see link on website).
+All children have access to our extra-curricular activities.
 Where appropriate and possible, adjustments will be made to ensure all children and young people with special educational needs are fully included in these activities.

 Q5: Does the school have a Special Educational Needs co-ordinator?
 If so who are they and how can someone get in touch with them?